o3de/o3de.org/content/docs/learning-guide/tutorials/lumberyard-to-o3de/get-starter-game-project.md

 toc: true
 ---

-This tutorial teaches you how to download and run Amazon Lumberyard Engine with its Starter Game project.
-Additional sections of the tutorial introduce how to build the engine from sources and use other projects.
+This tutorial teaches you how to download and run **Amazon Lumberyard Engine** with its Starter Game project.
+Additional sections of the tutorial introduce how to build Lumberyard from sources and use other projects.

 | O3DE Experience | Time to Complete | Feature Focus | Last Updated |
 | - | - | - | - |